Information on Custodial Sentences

-An extended sentence allows the court to impose additional social work supervision on release from custody if they believe the offender may pose a risk to the public after their release.
-The offender will serve the custodial term in prison and will then be subject to supervision for an extension period of up to 10 years.
+An Extended Sentence allows the court to impose additional Social Work supervision on release from custody if they believe the individual may pose a risk to the public after their release.
+The person will serve the custodial term in prison and will then be subject to supervision for an extension period of up to 10 years.

-A licence is the legal document issued on behalf of the Scottish Ministers, which allows an offender to be in the community and not in prison.
+A Licence is the legal document issued on behalf of the Scottish Ministers, which allows a person to be in the community and not in prison.
 There are various types of licence, some with particular conditions attached.